Where’s the skill in that? will explain how knowing a BNI member’s skillset can help connect that person to other business people!

 In a fairly short period of time, I learned a great deal about Lois.
-About her family, where she spent her time, interests she had, and of course, what kind of real estate investments she was interested in.
+About her family, where she spent her down time, interests she had, and of course, what kind of real estate investments she was interested in.
 We exchanged cards, with promises to reconnect at a future date.
 Which we did.
 Lois was an interesting person, one I was enjoying to get to know.

 Several months later, a fellow BNI member was looking for a connection to the Indianapolis Symphony Orchestra (ISO).
-I felt that there was someone I knew in that organization, but it wasn’t coming to me right away.
+I felt that there was someone I knew in that musical organization, but it wasn’t coming to me right away.
 I looked at my LinkedIn account, to see if anyone jumped out at me that could help me make the connection.
 As is often said in networking, you just don’t know who other people may know.

 As it turns out, I was able to make a connection between my BNI colleague and Lois I because of a skillset she has.
 Lois plays violin for the ISO.
 I remember back to the specific conversation she and I had about a violin I’d bought at an auction, mostly because I thought it would look cool as a decoration.
 This all sparked from a simple question I’d asked her during our first meeting, “What do you keep busy with?”
 Lois chose to talk about playing the violin.